1965 GTO Restoration

 Engine Removal

-The first part of the 1965 GTO restoration was the engine.
+The first part of the restoration was the engine.
 I rented an engine hoist from a local parts house, drove it home in the back of my '70 El Camino, called up a couple friends, and got started.

 TIP: Mark where the bolt-holes are on the hood hinges before removing the hood.
+This comes in handy when re-installing.

 Once the motor was pulled and hanging on the hoist, it was promptly bolted up to the waiting engine stand.